 - register yourself as a lap counter for another race; or

 - request a lap counter for your race

-Lap counters should report to Alan Stevens at the start-finish line 20 mins before the start of the race for a briefing.
+Lap counters should report to the start-finish line 20 mins before the start of the race for a briefing.

-Lap counters can pre-register by adding their name to this table, along with the name of any athlete/s they want to count.
+Lap counters can pre-register, along with the name of any athlete/s they want to count.

 Health and Safety

 - Safety rules and guidelines for Newtown Park, including a Code of Conduct are published here.

 - All athletes must adhere to safety briefings and follow the instructions of the officials.

 - Only athletes and officials are permitted in the competition arena.
 However, lap counters will enter the arena to undertake their task.